 The staff was great.
 The manager, Steve, had been a child soldier.
 He worked hard, got an MBA and was running the station.
 I learned as much from him as he did from me.
 The Program Director, Daniel, did a really hot African music show and his now wife, Lucy, is a good reporter with a great voice.
 And there were so many others, Mito, Helen, Christine, Moses and Danis to name a few.
 It was a pleasure to work with all of them.

 I wrote 9 letters to my family at home from South Sudan.
 Today I’m posting this introduction and a gallery of photos.
 For the next 9 days, I will post a letter a day along with some photos that illustrate the letter — and a photo gallery.
 In these letters you can follow my journey to South Sudan as I learned more about the country.
 One thing I learned is that the country looks completely different in the wet and in the dry seasons.
 In the dry season the ground is brown and dusty.
 It looks like a desert.
 In the wet season it is lush and green.
 I was amazed, you will be too, as these letters progress with the seasons.
+(Scroll below the list of posts for a gallery of photos.)

-So to tease you, here is a gallery of pictures to kick off my South Sudan journey.
+SSo to tease you, here is a gallery of pictures to kick off my South Sudan journey.
 They start with a cattle market and a cattle drive through a cemetery.
 Then there are pictures from Juba.
 More tomorrow.